From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Order-Enhanced Contrastive Learning

 All proxies are initialized randomly, learnable, and assigned using static proxy assignment \cite{movshovitz2017no}.
 Specifically, each sample is assigned to a corresponding proxy based on its age label.
 During training, both the model and the proxy locations are updated, while the proxy assignment remains fixed.

 While cosine similarity effectively captures the direction of age features, it does not account for the magnitude of different age differences.
-For instance, the distance between an age feature and a proxy with lower similarity should be increased more than that between those with higher similarity.
+From a generalization perspective, the distance between an age feature and a proxy with lower similarity should be increased more than that between those with higher similarity.
 To address this, we propose the soft proxy matching loss, which assigns a weight term to each negative pair in the denominator of the loss function in Eq.
 (13).
 The soft proxy matching loss is formulated as:

 where $w(\cdot, \cdot)$ is a weight based on the absolute difference between the label and the age represented by the corresponding proxy.
 It is defined as: